Cornwall College, Jamaica: Extracurricular activities

 Cornwall has been successful in extracurricular activities such as the performing arts, essay competitions, and debating competitions.

 Additionally, achievements in the performing arts, one of the school's oldest and most successful, yet under-appreciated/supported societies has done excellently over the years.
 The young men have copped several gold and silver medals and national awards in the annual JCDC festival of the arts competition (Music & Speech) and have performed nationally at several functions island wide.
 Recently, the performing arts society underwent a change in the operations of its award-winning boys choir (CCBC).
-The school's closest neighboring school – the Mount Alvernia high school for girls V was incorporated into the school's performing arts society.
-They are dubbed the MACC (pronounced 'mak) Singers - (Mount Alvernia Cornwall College Singers) and serve as the combined choir for both schools.
+The school's closest neighboring all-girls school, Mount Alvernia High School, was incorporated into the school's performing arts society.
+They are dubbed the MACC (pronounced 'mak') Singers - (Mount Alvernia Cornwall College Singers) and serve as the combined choir for both schools.
 The choir has lived up to the expectations of both schools' high performance in music and have won numerous awards at music festival and the Dr. Olive Lewin Award for best choral music presentation twice (2012 and 2013).

 Cornwall College has an adequate Interact Club (of Rotary International) which is a major club of its sort in western Jamaica.
 Their ruling government is unknown.

 The art department is a well-known patron of many national poster competitions.

 The Geography Club of Cornwall has participated in several events and return many trophies to the institution.

 The Cornwall College Chess Club has a history of being one of the stronger chess teams in western Jamaica.

 The Cornwall College cadet unit was placed first in the 4th battalion and third in the 2011 annual inspection.
 Cadets from Cornwall captured the top four positions on the star four examinations in February 2011.
 This was the first time the top four positions were taken by cadets from the same unit.
 Cadets from Cornwall were engaged in World War II.